kiyagak/OpenVAS-Portfolio/README.md

     https://127.0.0.1:9392

+# How to Change the OpenVAS Admin Password in the Terminal

-To change the OpenVAS admin password run the following command in the terminal:
+Open the Terminal to run the following commands.

+Stop the GVM service:

+        sudo gvm-stop

+Change the OpenVAS admin password:

     sudo runuser -u _gvm -- gvmd --user=admin --new-password=NEW_PASSWORD

+Start the GVM service again:

+    sudo gvm-start